xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

    # An editor will pop up after typing this line, you need to keep the "pick" in 1st line
    # and change all "pick" to "squash" starting from 2nd line (if exists)
    # then save and exit your editor
+   #
+   # If you don't have a GPG key, remove -S from command
    git rebase -i -S origin/master
    ```

 8. Run `git push -f` to upload your changes to the Git server.
 9. Back to [dn42/registry](https://git.dn42.dev/dn42/registry), start a Pull Request and wait for your information to be merged.
+   - If you're authenticating with SSH pubkey, first run `git log` to see the hash of your commit, then run this command, and post the result along with your Pull Request:
+     - `echo [commit hash] | ssh-keygen -Y sign -f ~/.ssh/id_ed25519 -n dn42`
+     - Remember to replace with your commit hash and private key location.
    - If there is some error in your procedure or file contents, an admin will reply to your Pull Request, fix accordingly.
    - But you **don't need to close your previous Pull Request and create a new one** after fixing your problem.
 Simply `git commit` and `git push`, and your later changes will be automatically added to the Pull Request.
      - You need only one Pull Request per registration/information change.